fornwall/rust-script/README.md

 Note that you *can* run the executable directly, but the first argument will *need* to be `script`.

-If you want to run `cargo script` from a hashbang, you should also install the `cargo-script-run` program.
-We *strongly* recommend installing this program to the `PATH` and using `#!/usr/bin/env cargo-script-run` as the hashbang line.
+If you want to run `cargo script` from a hashbang, you should also install the `run-cargo-script` program.
+We *strongly* recommend installing this program to the `PATH` and using `#!/usr/bin/env run-cargo-script` as the hashbang line.

 ## Usage